Self-Audits and Correcting Mistakes

 - Employer does not enter acceptable List A document or acceptable List B and List C documents on the form.

-In Section 3, common mistakes made by employers include:
+In Supplement B, Reverification and Rehire, common mistakes made by employers include:

-- Employer does not enter the employee’s last name, first name, and middle initial in the “Employee Name from Section 1” area at the top of Section 3.
+- Employer does not enter the employee’s last name, first name, and middle initial at the top of Supplement B.

 - Employer does not enter the document title, number or expiration date for the acceptable documentation presented.

 - Employer does not enter the date of rehire, if applicable.

 - Employer does not enter the employee’s new name, if applicable.

 - Employer does not sign, date, or enter his or her name in the certification.

 - Employer does not complete Section 3 until after the employee’s work authorization has expired.